EXPRESSCLUSTER/Oracle-Database/OracleDatabaseWindowsMirrorCluster.md

     The password is recommended to be consistent with the password defined in **14.
 User Crredentials:**

-    - If Oracle Database version is prior to 12.2
+    - If Oracle Database version is earlier than 12.2

     ```bat
     > orapwd file=%ORACLE_HOME%\database\PWD<SID name>.ora password=<password>